Hereditary / Familal Renal Cell Carcinoma

 - Very rare

-- Various patterns reported, including oncocytoid tumors
+- Various patterns reported, including oncocytoid and papillary tumors

-- Most recent report describes distinctive features (Gill 2011)
+- Recent reports describes distinctive features (Gill 2011, 2014)

 - Circumscribed but not encapsulated